 No. We understand that not everyone has the means to provide a professional video recording, and our goal is to make Young accessible to all who wish to apply.
 As long as the applicant is clearly visible and clearly audible, the audition will be judged on its musical merits and not on its production value.
 Most auditions are recorded using basic home video equipment.

-In addition to orchestra rehearsals and the opportunity to work closely with select members of The Royal Concertgebouw Orchestra, Young participants will have both musical and social opportunities with members of RCO, as well as access to workshops designed to cultivate arts leadership skills and enable participants to serve their communities through music and becoming an ambassador.
+In addition to orchestra rehearsals and the opportunity to work closely with select members of the Concertgebouworkest, Young participants will have both musical and social opportunities with members of Concertgebouworkest, as well as access to workshops designed to cultivate arts leadership skills and enable participants to serve their communities through music and becoming an ambassador.

 Young is a tuition-free programme for all participants.
 The programme provides room and board during the residency and covers all expenses related to instructional, rehearsal, performance, and other activities.
 There is no fee to apply.
 Travel will be booked for participants or travel costs reimbursed.
 Additional details will be available upon acceptance.